hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.9.0 =
-* Fixed layout of modern Jetpack form in outlined and animated styles.
+* Fixed layout of a modern Jetpack form in outlined and animated styles.
 * Added compatibility with Ninja Forms v3.8.22.

 = 4.8.0 =